Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Trails and arches

 \section{Trails and arches}

 We consider a wet active system which, in the absence of activity, is in the nematic phase and solve the equations of motion~(\ref{n:qevoln}--\ref{ela}) numerically to understand how the behaviour of the topological defects changes with increasing friction.
 The lattice spacing, time-step and viscosity are taken as unity, and $K = 0.015$, $\gamma=0.4$, $\zeta=\pm0.02$ , $\rho = 40$, $B=1$, $A=0.01$ and $\lambda = 0$, unless otherwise stated.
+These values of the parameters lead to a Reynolds number of the order of $Re=\rho u \ell/\eta \sim 10^{-5}-10^{-4}$ in our system.
 We define dimensionless time as $\bar{t}= t \zeta /\eta$ where the active time scale, $\tau_{\text{act}}=\eta/\zeta$, characterizes the active energy injection.
 As dimensionless friction we use $\bar{\Gamma}=\Gamma K/(\zeta \eta)$, the square of the ratio of the activity-induced length scale $\sqrt{K/\zeta}$ to the frictional screening length $\sqrt{\eta/\Gamma}$.
 We change the value of the dimensionless friction coefficient in the interval $0 \leq \bar{\Gamma} \leq 3$.
 When we refer to low and intermediate friction, we use $\bar{\Gamma}=0.007$ and $\bar{\Gamma}=2.25$, respectively.
 For high friction, we use $\bar{\Gamma}=3$, where all the defects in the system annihilate and the system evolves towards the arch state. \\

 For low friction, as a result of the active stress, the nematic phase is unstable to bend (splay) perturbations for extensile (contractile) systems.
 As the instability grows, disturbances in the director field tend to localise into {\it walls}, lines of high distortion in the director field.
 The configuration of the nematic director field at the walls is shown in Fig.~\ref{walls}(b), where the green double-headed line indicates the direction of the walls.
 In an extensile system, walls comprise bend distortions (Fig.~\ref{walls}(b), top) and in contractile systems, they are formed by splay distortions (Fig.~\ref{walls}(b), bottom).
 Figs.~\ref{walls}(f) and (h) present snapshots showing that we recover the formation of walls in numerical solutions of Eqs.~(\ref{n:qevoln}--\ref{ela}) in the absence of friction for extensile and contractile systems, respectively. \\